BryanHogan/bryanhogan-blog-content/blog/dangers-of-ai.md

 It even found a Reddit post I had made the day before that got some traction.
 I've included [the response as a PDF](/documents/ChatGPT-Response.pdf).

 The problem isn't that I can promote my blog much faster, in the end it would just be some internet spam.
 The real problem is that bigger actors with worse intentions can apply this approach on a much larger scale.
-Digital spaces for social interactions are becoming a scripted environment, optimized to move you.
+Digital spaces for social interactions are becoming a scripted environment, optimized to manipulate you.

+## Further relevant links

+Other sites talking about these problems of AI:

+- <a href="https://bradt.ca/blog/no-clicks-no-content/" target="_blank">No Clicks, No Content: The Unsustainable Future of AI Search</a> by Brad Touesnard
+- <a href="https://fortune.com/2025/09/19/cloudflare-matthew-prince-black-mirror-outcome-ai-controls-media/" target="_blank">Cloudflare CEO warns of a ‘Black Mirror’ outcome if Sam Altman or other AI people control the media</a> by Nick Lichtenberg
+- <a href="https://www.noemamag.com/the-last-days-of-social-media/" target="_blank">The Last Days Of Social Media</a> by James O'Sullivan